mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

                   (wrap-params)))
             ```
         * muuntaja/wrap-formats
-            * negotiates a request body based on accept, accept-charset and content-type headers and decodes the body
+            * negotiates a request body based on accept, accept-charset and content-type headers
-            with an attached Muuntaja instance into `:body-params`
+                * decodes the body with an attached Muuntaja instance into `:body-params`
             * encodes also the response body
         * query params
-            * `[app.gateway.middleware :refer [wrap-params]`
+            * required: `[app.gateway.middleware :refer [wrap-params]`
                 * adds three new keys to the request map:
-                * `:query-params` - A map of parameters from the query string
+                    * `:query-params` - map of parameters from the query string
-                * `:form-params` - A map of parameters from submitted form data
+                    * `:form-params` - map of parameters from submitted form data
-                * `:params` - A merged map of all parameters
+                    * `:params` - merged map of all parameters
+                * example
                     * `:query-string "q=clojure"` is transformed into `:query-params {"q" "clojure"}`

 ## reitit
 * fast data-driven router for Clojure